qcif-training/intro_nlp_lmm_v1.0/episodes/05-transformers.md

 When we talk about ANNs, we also talk about their parameters.
 But what are parameters?

-Let’s draw a small neural network with 3 following layers:
+Let’s draw a small neural network with 3 layers:

 Input Layer: 3 neurons
 Hidden Layer: 4 neurons
-Output Layer: 1 neurons
+Output Layer: 1 neuron

 - Connect each neuron in the input layer to every neuron in the hidden layer (next layer).
 How many connections (weights) do we have?
 - Now, add a bias for each neuron in the hidden layer.
 How many biases do we have?